PhilipArmstead/BitBurner-Scripts/README.md

 - `/gui/server-list.js` Render a searchable list of servers with one-click root, connect or backdoor access. ([Demo](/docs/server-list.gif))

 - `/gui/process-list.js` Render a list of hack/grow/weaken processes in progress.
-To configure, amend the `payloads` keys on line 8 of `process-list.js` with the names of your attack scripts ([Demo](/docs/process-list.gif))
+To configure, amend the object exported from `/gui/config/process-list.config.js` with the names of your processes. ([Demo](/docs/process-list.gif))
+Also supports the `--no-group` flag if you want to see unique processes across multiple servers.

 **To install** copy the contents of [gui/install.js](gui/install.js) anywhere on your device and execute it.
 ## Utils